 E-joints are mini vaporizers that come packed with a wax form of THC and are shaped like cigarettes.
+There are many different versions and models of these, some are a one-time use pen that isn’t reusable, and there are others that are reusable such as this PAX 3 and others.
 Because they’re smokeless and odorless, you can discreetly puff on them in smoke-free zones.
 Many companies are promoting ecigs and ecig joints as a healthy alternative to smoking as they do not contain THC, nicotine or tobacco.
 It does, however, contain propylene-glycol, glycerin, tryptophan, melatonin, gaba, artificial flavors and legal dry herbs and therefore can be sold in convenience stores.
 For those using cannabis for medical conditions, many patients are able to receive their full dosage of medical canabioids without any carbon monoxide or other carbonized pollutants.
 ECIG CANADA is currently the only Canadian site offering the ecig joints.

 Non-regulated – not supported by medical world